Final day of Island Hopper Fest held despite effects from Helene

 Ray Sarrarcino is the Director of Communications for the Lee County Visitor and Convention Bureau.

-He said while the storm caused concern for organizing, they managed to keep Island Hopper going while also keeping safety in mind
+He said while the storm caused concern for organizing, they managed to keep Island Hopper going while also keeping safety in mind.

 “There was a great deal of conversation and a great deal of coordination,” said Sarrarcino.
 “There’s a number of moving parts and organizations that were invloved in producing Island Hopper.
 We wanted to ensure their safety was first and foremost.
-A couple of events were canceled on Friday.
-But thankfully, we were able to take a big-picture view and move forward with this weekend’s events, and it’s been going really well.”
+A couple of events were canceled on Friday, but thankfully, we were able to take a big-picture view and move forward with this weekend’s events, and it’s been going really well.”

 Jacki Liszak is the President of the Fort Myers Beach Chamber.
 She said that the community helped in ensuring the Island Hopper Festival was a success.

 “We support each other, and we literally cleaned up and started to open our businesses right back again,” said Liszak.
-“I mean, neighbors, helping neighbors.
-Friday morning, we were out there cleaning things up, and wiping the mud off stuff and pressure washing.
+“I mean, neighbors helping neighbors.
+Friday morning, we were out there cleaning things up and wiping the mud off stuff and pressure washing.
 We were blessed this time, we had power and water.
 During Ian, we didn’t have that.”

 Liszak said that this also highlights the importance of community fellowship and support amid the storm.

-“The economic impact of this is immense for us, said Liszak.
+“The economic impact of this is immense for us,” said Liszak.
 “Even more important is the spiritual boost, the emotional boost that this means to us, the people who are in this pool, who came to Fort Myers Beach to support us.
 Honestly, I’m getting goosebumps just talking about it because our businesses desperately need this.
-Yeah, we’re a little tattered around the edges, but that’s okay.
+Yeah, we’re a little tattered around the edges, but that’s OK.
 We can manage that.”

 Copyright ©2024 Fort Myers Broadcasting.
 All rights reserved.